Coventry - New York - Nice - Kent

 The successful test drive allows the team to check for any unusual knocks and bangers, as well as ensuring all systems are functioning correctly before starting fitting the interior, bonnet and other remaining exterior panels.

 The E-Type rounds the corner of final touches, the brightwork has been completely built up and is running beautifully without fault.
-With these boxes now ticked the Series 1 is ready to be sent off to trim.
+With these boxes now ticked the Series 1 is sent off to be trimmed.
 With the decision made to keep the interior original, the E-Type will be re-trimmed in its factory Red combination.